Homeschooling: Answering Your Questions (Part Two)

 When I first began homeschooling, I thought we would do it only for a few years.
 With each passing year, I stand amazed at how God continues to work in our homeschool despite my shortcomings.

 Even after all this time, there are days I still question my abilities, and occasionally my sanity!
-It’s necessary for me continually pray for God’s wisdom and help in our homeschooling efforts.
+It’s necessary for me to continually pray for God’s wisdom and help in our homeschooling efforts.
 God has never let me down.
-He provides, equips and meets all our needs.
-I give Him my concerns and that frees my mind up to savor the moments I have with my family.
+He provides, equips, and meets all our needs.
+When I begin to feel stressed, I remind myself to give God my concerns, and that frees my mind up to savor the moments I have with my family.

 What If I Have More Homeschooling Questions?

 There are more resources available now than when I first began homeschooling back in 2000.
-Here are just a few to get you started:
+Here are just a few online resources to get you started:

 North Carolina Home Educators Association